 I think that if you plan on living here in the long term, you should really make some effort to learn the language.
 You can find a lot of schools offering courses in the bigger cities.
 You can also hire tutors for one-on-one learning.

 You can drink the water in Greece.
 That said, it’s personal preference and I know a lot of people that prefer to drink bottled stuff.
 In three years I haven’t gotten sick yet! *touches wood*

 The sewerage systems in Greece are largely underdeveloped.
 (Sorry I feel like this article took a crude turn!).
 As such, you cannot flush toilet paper down the toilets in Greece.
 Better you know now than after an incident, eh?

 Cultural clashes, administrative paperwork and headaches aside, moving to Greece is a wonderful, life-changing experience.
 The beauty of living in a foreign country is having the opportunity to do completely different things and explore your new homeland during your weekends and free time.

 Greece is home to over 6000 islands, only 227 of which are actually inhabited.
 That means more island exploration, beautiful beaches, and scenic whitewashed tavernas than you could enjoy in a lifetime!
 Athens and the Greek mainland are also just as charming.
-For a little initial food for thought and Greek travel inspiration, take a look at this three day Athens itinerary, or this list of day trips from Athens.
+For a little initial food for thought and Greek travel inspiration, take a look at this three day Athens itinerary, or this guide to island hopping in Greece.

 In a similar vein to the Mediterranean siesta, Greece also enforces “quiet hours” to be followed in residential areas.
 This is between 3 pm and 5 pm in the day time, and from 10 pm to 7 am in the evenings.